Must-See Islamabad Tourist Attractions

 Lok Virsa Museum

-Situated atop the Shakarparian Hills in Islamabad, the Lok Virsa Museum, also known as the National Institute of Folk & Traditional Heritage or the Heritage Museum, holds the distinction of being Pakistan’s inaugural state museum dedicated to ethnology.
+Situated in the premises of the Shakarparian Hills in Islamabad, the Lok Virsa Museum, also known as the National Institute of Folk & Traditional Heritage or the Heritage Museum, holds the distinction of being Pakistan’s inaugural state museum dedicated to ethnology.
 It serves as a comprehensive repository of the history and enduring traditions of the Pakistani people, spanning both mainstream and remote regions of the nation.
-Encompassing approximately 60,000 square feet, this cultural gem stands as a testament to Pakistan’s rich heritage, housing a diverse array of historical artifacts and artistic expressions including sculptures, paintings, ceramics, musical instruments, jewelry, and textiles.
+Encompassing approximately 60,000 square feet, this cultural center stands as a testament to Pakistan’s rich heritage, housing a diverse array of historical artifacts and artistic expressions including sculptures, paintings, ceramics, musical instruments, jewelry, and textiles.
 With its meticulously curated exhibits showcasing the cultural mosaic of Pakistan and providing insights into the historical evolution of the region, as well as its interactions with neighboring Central Asian nations, the museum offers visitors an immersive journey that typically requires 2-3 hours to fully appreciate.

 Visit Hours